Cloudstrucc/cs-identity/did-onboarding-brainstorm.md

 🚀 **Automate DID issuance & storage** using DIDKit or Veramo.

 🚀 **Connect DID authentication to external identity providers (Azure B2C, Keycloak, OpenAM, etc.).**

----

-Let me know if you need **technical code samples** for any specific step! 🚀